Virginia governor pardons Black man with autism serving 10-years for nonfatal car crash

 “Every day he lived behind bars, we lived behind bars,” Lavern Rushin told NBC News.
 “We felt his every pain and despair — we wish we could take away the victims’ pain because we know he feels it every day.”

-Airington-Fisher, who was not the family's lawyer at the time of the proceedings, said Rushin's defense attorney argued that the car collision was “unintentional," but prosecutors argued that Rushin attempted death by suicide by driving into incoming traffic
+Airington-Fisher, who was not the family's lawyer at the time of the proceedings, said she argued that the car collision was “unintentional," but prosecutors argued that Rushin attempted death by suicide by driving into incoming traffic.

 Lavern said he had a seizure related to his autism at the time of the incident and that he was never medically evaluated for mental illness before police arrested and interrogated him.